lmarena/lmarena.github.io/_posts/2025-04-21-sentiment-control.md

 <h2> Ablation Tests </h2>

-To better isolate the effect of sentiment alone, we conducted an ablation study where we removed all style-related features (such as markdown and length) and only included emoji count and sentiment scores in the regression.
+To disentangle sentiment effects from other style cues, we ran an ablation study removing formatting features and retaining only emoji count and sentiment.

 | Feature         |  Coefficient  |
 | -------------   | :-----------: |